askatmaster/MediaFileProcessor/README.md

 - Combine a set of video files into a single video file
 - Add subtitles
 - Get detailed information on video file metadata

+These functions I tested with some of the most requested formats mp4 avi png jpg bmp wav and mpeg Other formats may require additional settings.
+In the future, I'm going to develop the library to possibly install settings under the hood for any format.

 ### Example "Extract frame from video"
 Below is an example of using frame extraction from a video file at a certain timing, provided that the file exists PHYSICALLY in the directory